Stat-to-Stat/Stat-to-Stat/README.md

 ### What sports does Stat to Stat currently cover?

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+At the moment, the NHL is the only sport that is operational.
+However, in this order, we plan on adding the following professional leagues to the site.
+NBA, MLB, NFL.

 ### More will be added and edited as time progresses (some of this more than likely will be moved to the about us section on the live deployed site)